Frequently Asked Questions

 Can I bring friends/family with me on my Holman excursion?

 It depends on the project and their role in it.
-You’ll have an opportunity in the comprehensive application to explain all of these details.
+You’ll have an opportunity in the proposal to explain all of these details.
 Projects that may put children in perilous situations will not be considered.

 How do I apply if I have no access to recording equipment, or don’t know how to use a video camera?